banzaicloud/telescopes/README.md

 `onDemandPct`: percentage of on-demand (regular) nodes in the cluster

-`allowBurst`: signals whether burst type instances are be allowed or not in the recommendation (defaults to true)
+`allowBurst`: signals whether burst type instances are allowed or not in the recommendation (defaults to true)

 `zones`: availability zones in the cluster - specifying multiple zones will recommend a multi-zone cluster